polarbart/libdl/README.md

 mkdir build
 cd build
 cmake ..
 cmake --build . --target libdl_python --config Release
 ```

-Note that the library is not installed globally.
-It is copied to the folder `pylibdl`.
+Note that the compilation might take several minutes and that the library is not installed globally.
+It is copied to the folder `pylibdl/bin`.
 ### Dependencies
  - Your python version should be 3.5 or higher
  - The library depends on the following packages: